Aga Khan Music Initiative in Central Asia

 The Aga Khan Music Initiative in Central Asia was established in 2000 by His Highness the Aga Khan with the aim of assisting in the preservation of Central Asia's musical heritage by ensuring its transmission to a new generation of artists and audiences, both inside the region and beyond its borders.
-It is an initiative of the Aga Khan Trust for Culture, an agency of the Aga Khan Development Network.
+An initiative of the Aga Khan Trust for Culture, an agency of the Aga Khan Development Network, AKMICA morphed into AKMP, the Aga Khan Music Programme, having since 2008 expanded its activities beyond Central Asia to encompass Middle East and Northern Africa, South Asia and West Africa.

 Programmes

 Support for Tradition Bearers

 AKMICA supports a group of musical tradition-bearers who are revitalising important musical repertories throughout Central Asia by transmitting their traditions to students.
 Formerly inaugurated in 2003, the Programme operates in Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan.
 The programme is based on a traditional process of apprenticeship known as ustad-shagird, in which master musicians provide intensive instruction rooted in oral transmission of a repertory.

 Throughout Central Asia, AKMICA-sponsored tradition-bearers work both in self-initiated music centres and schools, and within guild-like networks that encourage collegiality and communication among independent master teachers.
 As part of their mission of promoting musical transmission, tradition-bearer centres work to develop new materials and methodologies for teaching traditional music, involve students in ethnographic documentation of local traditions, and work toward building appreciation of authentic traditional music among audiences in Central Asia.
 AKMICA provides administrative and financial support to centres and schools, and in some cases, a stipend to students.
 Support is renewed on the basis of an annual review with the longterm goal of helping centres, schools, and guilds to become self-supporting.

+In Afghanistan, launched in late 2003 an expanded starting 2006, the Ustâd Shâgird Music Training Programme in Kabul and Herat offered music masters returning to Afghanistan an opportunity to offer instruction to groups of local youth.
+With the conservative regime change in 2021, the music education programme was discontinued, many music master educators having left the country.

+In Kazakhstan, started in 2003 by an initiative group constituted of Abdulkhamit Raimbergenov, Saira Raimbergenova and Ulzhan Baibossynova, Murager project worked on establishing music education for general secondary schools with 14 schools involved, Murager music education programme grew in a sustainable manner, involving between 2 and 10 schools yearly to reach these figures.
+In 10 years, 2375 dombras were distributed to schools, serving teachers and students.
+Launched on the basis of one single private school, art college Kokil in Almaty then to fourteen public secondary schools, Murager expanded to 85 schools, benefiting to almost 10 000 students since its creation.